offen/website/homepage/content/pages/about.md

 ### Modus Operandi

-Developing and running Offen can only work out when it is entirely *free of any kind of economic constraints or goals* and its only objective is *contributing to the common good*.
+Developing and running Offen Fair Web Analytics can only work out when it is entirely *free of any kind of economic constraints or goals* and its only objective is *contributing to the common good*.
 Development of a prototype is reliant on public grants or similar funding sources.
 Long term development and maintenance of the software is tied to resources granted by foundations or being donated by the public.

 [![NLnet Foundation](/theme/images/nlnet-logo.svg){:width="160px" height="60px" class="mt4"}](https://nlnet.nl/)